Should I Become a Correctional Officer?

-These officers are law enforcement professionals who oversee inmates in detainment facilities.
+Correctional officers are law enforcement professionals who oversee inmates in detainment facilities.
 They may guard and maintain prisoners within local, state and federal facilities, like jails or prisons, as well as in the courtroom and all transitory destinations in between.
-This is a potentially dangerous occupation due to confrontations and contagious disease; many of these professionals work overtime.
+This is a potentially dangerous occupation due to confrontations and contagious disease, and many of these professionals work overtime.

 |Degree Level||High school diploma to some college credits for employment with state and local agencies; bachelor's degree for employment with federal agencies|